PowerDNS/pdns/docs/migration.rst

 Make sure the directory is writable for the ``pdns_server`` process and that :ref:`setting-bind-config` parameter references this file.
-Now start PowerDNS and wait untill all zones are transferred.
+Now start PowerDNS and wait until all zones are transferred.
 Now you can change the zone type to master:

 ::